 #1 Admit you’ve got a (negative) thinking problem.

 Sounds like a negative thing to say, hey?

 Well, we can not fix something if we do not know what we are looking for or if we do not understand the severity of the problem.

 Remember everything is fixable if you know where to start!

-It can be downright impossible to do self-reflection on this topic because we often don’t pay attention to your own words or body language.
+It can be downright impossible to do self-reflection on this topic because we often don’t pay attention to our own words or body language.

 One helpful way to assess your negative thinking is to create a chart with two sides.

-On one side of the chart, write down all your positive thoughts that you had throughout the day.
+On one side of the chart, write down all the positive thoughts that you had throughout the day.